 Chlorosis: When green grass blades turn yellow due to a deficiency of the chlorophyll pigment.
-Environmental or chemical changes can both cause this condition.
+Both environmental and chemical changes can cause this condition.

-Compacted Soil: Soil that is hard or impenetrable; soil that does not “breathe” due to poor cultivation and/or high traffic.
+Compacted Soil: Hard or impenetrable soil; soil that does not “breathe” due to poor cultivation and/or high traffic.
 (Lawn aeration helps with this.)

-Compost: The end product of decomposed organic matter that is useful for feeding the soil.
+Compost: The end product of decomposed organic matter that helps feed the soil.

 Desiccation: The death or injury of grass caused by dry conditions during winter dormancy.